List of 40 Famous Forests in India to visit

 Where is Sundarban National Park Located

-Sundarban National Park, situated in the South 24 Pargana district of West Bengal, spans 1,330 square.
+Sundarban National Park, situated in the South 24 Parganas district of West Bengal, spans 1,330 square kilometres.
 Another part of Sundarban is in Bangladesh.

 How to reach Sundarban National Park

 Netaji Subhas Chandra Bose International Airport in Kolkata is the nearest airport.
-It takes 3 hours to reach Sundarban National Park via car, and Canning Railway Station is the closest train station.
+It takes 3 hours to reach Sundarban National Park by car, and the Canning Railway Station is the closest train station.

 Sundarban Tour From Kolkata